The Nontrivial Vacuum Structure of an Extended $t\bar{t}$ BEH (Higgs) Bound State: Brief Summary of Natural Top Condensation

 \section{Brief Summary of Natural Top Condensation}

-Our new formalism, ``Natural Top Condensation,'' \cite{chris1,chris2}, is Lorentz invariant and postulates an attractive ``topcolor'' interaction \cite{Topcolor} of strength $g_0^2$ at a high scale $M_0$.
+Our formalism, ``Natural Top Condensation,'' \cite{chris1,chris2}, is Lorentz invariant and postulates an attractive ``topcolor'' interaction \cite{Topcolor} of strength $g_0^2$ at a high scale $M_0$.
+The bound states are correlated pairs $\bar{\psi}(y)_L\psi_R(x) \rightarrow \Phi(x,y)\sim \Phi(X,r)$, and we follow Yukawa in writing invariant kinetic terms for the pairs, consistent with their single particle kinetic terms \cite{Yukawa}.
 This yields a bound state given by a Schr\"odinger-Klein-Gordon (SKG) equation satisfied by an internal wave-function, $\phi(r)$.
 This has eigenvalue $\mu^2$, which is the Lagrangian mass of the BEH boson and we have a Yukawa interaction between the bound state and unbound fermions.
 For supercritical coupling, $g_0 > g_{c}$ we find $\mu^2 < 0$, and which implies spontaneous symmetry breaking.
 For small $|\mu|<M_0$, near critical coupling, we have significant wave-function spreading and ``dilution'' of $\phi(0)\sim \sqrt{|\mu|/M_0}$.
 The resulting top quark Yukawa, $g_Y\propto \phi(0)$, and quartic couplings, $\lambda\propto |\phi(0)|^4$, are subject to power law suppression, rather than the relatively slow renormalization group (RG) evolution in the old Nambu--Jona-Lasinio (NJL \cite{NJL}) based top condensation model.
 The dilution effect significantly reduces the hierarchy and, remarkably, the standard model (SM) quartic coupling, $\lambda\approx 0.25$, becomes concordant with experiment.
 The fine tuning of the model is also vastly reduced by dilution to $\sim \phi(0)^2 \sim |\mu|/M_0 \sim$ few $ \%$.
 Our central prediction is the existence of a binding interaction due to a color octet of massive gluon-like objects, called ``colorons,'' \cite{Topcolor}\cite{NSD}\cite{colorons}, with mass $M_0\sim 6$ TeV.
 The colorons may be accessible to the LHC.
 Moreover, loop effects enhance the binding in the $0^+$ channel, and the requisite $\mu^2<0$ can occur for significantly weaker coloron coupling \cite{chris2}.
 The top condensation model of a composite BEH boson therefore becomes a compelling theory.
 Inputting the induced Yukawa coupling $g_Y\approx 1$ we obtain the resulting prediction $M_0\sim 6$ TeV.
 This construction was confirmed by applying the formal source/Legendre-transformation methods of Jackiw, {\em et. al,} \cite{chris2}\cite{Jackiw}.